abdelrahman-elkady/se-tutorial/lab-3.md

 $ git checkout lab-3-start
 ```

-This labs starts off where we left off in our previous lab you have a server.js file and some test.js files which we used to try out some javacript.
+This labs starts off where we left off in our previous lab you have a server.js file and some test.js files which we used to try out some javascript.

 ### Git ready